HOW TO SEE THE SUSPENSION TRIFT BRIDGE IN SWITZERLAND

 So, I would book a few days (or better yet, one week in advance) if you decide to use the cable car.

 You cannot exchange the ticket or get a refund.
 Online you can pay via credit card.
-If you do not have any tickets bought in advance, you can try your luck and show up at the cable car station.
+If you do not have any tickets bought in advance, you can try your luck and show up at the cable car station but there is no guarantee there is a free spot.

 - Kids under 6 years can ride the cable car for free (but need to have tickets),